cloudposse/bastion/README.md

 ![Demo 1](docs/demo.gif)

-Using Duo, this is even more magical because it supports automatic Push notifications.
+When using Duo as the MFA provider, this becomes even more magical because Duo supports automatic Push notifications to your mobile device.
+Just aprove the request on your mobile phone (e.g. with a thumb press on iOS) when prompted.

 ### Slack Notifications